-Students demonstrate evidence of their learning through the following assessment types:
+Students demonstrate their learning through the following assessment types:

 Students and their families are encouraged to download the Darwin High School Compass app to their smart phone/tablet device.
 Compass app allows you to stay up to date with announcements and events, complete a range of e-forms for student absences and excursions and easily contact us via phone or email direct from the app.